drone/docs/content/usage/getting_help.md

 If you are experiencing issues please be sure to read the documentation and search for existing issues and error messages using site search.
 We monitor [stack overflow](http://stackoverflow.com/questions/tagged/drone.io) for questions and answers.

-You can also chat live with project maintainers and community members in our [gitter channel](https://gitter.im/drone/drone).
-Please do not use live chat as a replacement for this documentation.
+You can also post questions or comments to our [community forum](https://discourse.drone.io).
+This is a great place to directly interact with the project maintainers and community members.

 # Reporting Issues